galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 > [FAIR](https://www.go-fair.org/fair-principles/) stand for **Findable, Accessible, Interoperable, Reusable**.
 >
 >![FAIR Data Principles](./Images/FAIR_data_principles.jpg){:width="500"}
->These principles were {% cite ... %}to improve the access and usabiliy of data by the machine and to help making data reusable and shareable for users.
+>These principles were to improve the access and usabiliy of data by the machine and to help making data reusable and shareable for users.
 >Metadata is the data used to describe and explain all the context behind the production of data.
 It is necessary to produce a rich and FAIR metadata in order
 >to permit external users to understand and reuse data for their own studies.
 {:  .comment}